 I’m afraid of what you’ll see.

-I’m afraid of how much I need you.
+I’m afraid of how much I need you… but I do.